A-11 Football League: Time out / folding

 The league announced via Twitter on March 28, 2014, that it would be redirecting efforts towards a "new opportunity" that would "secure the formation of the league for many years".
 On April 11, 2014, the league announced via Facebook that "things are coming together just as we said in our announcement.
 No need to read between the lines.
 Big news ahead."
 Later that same April, the A11FL canceled its two showcase games and announced that previously introduced franchises in San Francisco and Los Angeles would not be included in the league due to the cost of workers' compensation insurance in California.
 However, commissioner McKibben stated at the time that the A11FL still planned on fielding eight teams for its inaugural season, which was still planned for the spring of 2015.

 On July 9, 2014, the league announced via Facebook that it was dropping the A11FL name and the A-11 offense and would attempt to "rebrand" as a "new league", effectively folding the A11FL.
 The league released what would have been the logos for the eight originally proposed teams on December 28, 2014, in an effort to promote the graphic design company that had designed the logos.
 In February 2015, the A11FL announced via Facebook that officials of the league were planning on organizing a different football league not based on the A-11 offense.
-No further plans or news about the proposed league have been announced since then, though former league officials Kurt Bryan and Scott McKibben were named head coach and team president of the Oakland Panthers, an expansion team in the Indoor Football League.
-However, the Panthers suspended operations before playing a game due to the COVID-19 pandemic and the franchise is in indefinite "dormancy".
+No further plans or news about the proposed league have been announced since then, though former league officials Kurt Bryan and Scott McKibben were named head coach and team president of the Oakland Panthers (now the Bay Area Panthers), an expansion team in the Indoor Football League.